“Are you ready to order, sir?”

 He was like those metal slinky toys— fall, drop.
 Fall, drop.
 Fall, drop.

 The man landed on his toes, his booted feet making only the softest of sounds when they hit the ground.
-When he straightened out, he revealed a tall, lean figure.
+He straightened out to reveal a tall, lean figure.
 He was clean for a man that apparently took to running around on rooftops.

 “Don’t come any closer,” Aleksir warned.